Electrochlorination: Products

 The product of the process, sodium hypochlorite, provides 0.7% to 1% chlorine.
 Anything below the concentration of 1% chlorine is considered a non-hazardous chemical although still a very effective disinfectant.
-The sodium hypochlorite produced is in the range of pH 6-7.5, relatively neutral in regards to acidity or baseness.
+The sodium hypochlorite produced is in the range of pH 6-7.5, relatively neutral in regards to acidity or alkalinity.
 At that pH range, the sodium hypochlorite is relatively stable.

 Applications

-Drinking Water
+Drinking water

 Water treatment plants have evolved their technology over the years to tackle health threats due to water contamination eg cholera, typhoid, and dysentery.
 Treatment plants began to implement chlorination.
-Chlorination virtually wiped out both the spread and initial contamination of these diseases, and did so in a way that earned it the title of "the most significant public health advance of the millennium” from Life Magazine.
+Chlorination virtually wiped out both the spread and initial contamination of these diseases, and did so in a way that earned it the title of "probably the most significant public health advance of the millennium" from Life Magazine.

 Electrochlorination is the next step in the evolution of this process.
 It chlorinates drinking water without producing environmental toxins.
 Unlike other chlorination techniques, electrochlorination generates no sludge or by-products other than hydrogen which must be managed safely.
 It is safer for the operators of the chlorinators as there is no handling of chlorine gas, which is highly toxic and corrosive.
-A risk assessment is required as hydrogen released is flammable & explosive.
+A risk assessment is required as the hydrogen released is flammable and explosive.